 In-Person at your Municipal Clerk's Office (Early Voting)

 You can also vote absentee at your local municipal clerk's office.
-In-person absentee voting (also known as early voting) runs for two weeks before an election, ending at 5 p.m. or the close of business (whichever is later) on the Friday before the election.
-In 2013, the dates are:
+In-person absentee voting (also known as early voting) runs on weekdays for two weeks before an election, ending at 5 p.m. or the close of business (whichever is later) on the Friday before the election.
+In 2014, the dates are:

 You can find your clerk at MyVote WI: myvote.wi.gov by searching for your voter record or performing an address search.
 You can also find your clerk by searching through the list of all Wisconsin municipal clerks.